Peter Gilbert

 His music has been included in music festivals and conferences around the world including the ICMC International Conference, Darmstadt Ferienkurse, Society of Composers (SCI) National Conference, SEAMUS National Conference, Electronic Music Midwest, Nuova Consonanza Festival, Muestra de Musica Visual México, Global Composition World Soundscape Conference, Chamber Music Campagna (Italy), Balance-Unbalance International Conference (Australia), STREAMS International Music Festival, New Music Miami ISCM Festival, New Music & Art Festival Bowling Green.
 Gilbert has done film scoring for numerous celebrated documentaries which have garnered prizes including the Tallgrass Film Festival Outstanding Documentary Feature, Winner―ABQ Indie Film Festival, and the Grand Jury Prize of the Provincetown Film Festival.

 He has taught composition, electronic music, music theory and music history at Harvard University, Wellesley College, Northeastern University, University of Massachusetts-Dartmouth, Case Western Reserve University, and the Cleveland Institute of Music and he co-founded the Young Composers Program at CIM and was its Co-Directer from 2003-2010.
-Since 2010 he has taught at University of New Mexico where is coordinator of the composition and music technology areas.
+Since 2010 he has taught at University of New Mexico where is Professor of Music and coordinator of the composition and music technology areas.
 In 2025 he was awarded one of UNM’s Research and Creative Works Leadership Awards.

 Pin It on Pinterest